Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

 Condition (b) says that the bandwidth parameter $h$ decreases with sample size but not too quickly (so that $nh^3 \rightarrow \infty$).
-This is a standard requirement in local linear kernel smoothing \autocite{fan1996local,wasserman2006all,li2007nonparametric}.
+This is a standard requirement in local linear kernel smoothing \citep{fan1996local,wasserman2006all,li2007nonparametric}.
 Note that since $nh=nh^3 /h^2$, it is implied that $nh \rightarrow \infty$; thus one can view $nh$ as a kind of effective or local sample size.
 Roughly speaking, the bandwidth $h$ needs to go to zero in order to control bias, while the local sample size $nh$ (and $nh^3$) needs to go to infinity in order to control variance.
-We postpone more detailed discussion of the bandwidth parameter until the next subsection, where we detail how it can be chosen in practice using cross-validation.
+We postpone more detailed discussion of the bandwidth parameter until a later subsection, where we detail how it can be chosen in practice using cross-validation.
 Condition (c) puts some minimal restrictions on the kernel function.
 It is clearly satisfied for most common kernels, including the uniform kernel $K(u)=I(|u|\leq 1)/2$, the Epanechnikov kernel $K(u)=(3/4)(1-u^2) I(|u|\leq 1)$, and a truncated version of the Gaussian kernel $K(u)= I(|u| \leq 1) \phi(u) /\{2\Phi(1)-1\}$ with $\phi$ and $\Phi$ the density and distribution functions for a standard normal random variable.
-Condition (d) restricts the smoothness of the effect curve $\theta(a)$, the density of $\varpi(a)$, and the conditional density given $A=a$ of the limiting pseudo-outcome $\xi(\mathbf{Z};\boldsymbol{\overline\eta})$.
+Condition (d) restricts the smoothness of the effect curve $\theta(a)$, the density of $\varpi(a)$, and the conditional density given $A=a$ of the limiting pseudo-outcome $\xi(\bZ;\overline\pi,\overline\mu)$.
 These are standard smoothness conditions imposed in nonparametric regression problems.
-By assuming more smoothness of $\theta(a)$ (e.g., more continuous derivatives) we could achieve faster rates of convergence and even approach the parametric root-n rate (see for example \textcite{fan1996local}, \textcite{wasserman2006all}, and others).
+By assuming more smoothness of $\theta(a)$, bias-reducing (higher-order) kernels could achieve faster rates of convergence and even approach the parametric root-n rate (see for example \citet{fan1996local}, \citet{wasserman2006all}, and others).